GSA/search.digitalgov.gov/2015-03-25-module-codes.md

 ## DigitalGov Search Module Codes

-DigitalGov Search calls several different indexes when serving search requests, and the results from each of these indexes is presented in a separate module.
+DigitalGov Search calls several different indexes when serving search requests, and we present results from each of these indexes in a separate module.
 Each module will load when there are relevant search results to display.
-The Query Details csv downloads available through the Admin Center analytics section report the modules that loaded in response to a query using the following codes.
+Each module has a code, to make it easy on the system, and you will see these codes in the Query Details csv downloads available through the Admin Center analytics section.
+This page lists all the DigitalGov Search module codes and their full names.

 | Code  | Module Name                                     |                            |
 |-------|-------------------------------------------------|:--------------------------:|